Azure App Registration for Select SharePoint Sites

 • Select Certificates & Secrets in the left menu.

-• Upload the earlier .cer file.
+• Upload the .cer file created earlier.

 • Select API Permissions.